Skip to main content

 Teaching Assistant

-John is a second-year Ph.D. student focusing on international relations.
-His research interests, which are still developing, revolve around great powers, strategies, and the role geography plays in them.
-Some of his recent work has revolved around the role of terrain on strategy choice and the importance of spatial proximity in political decisions.
+John is a fourth year Ph.D.
+Candidate focusing on International Relations.
+His research interests revolve around great powers, strategy, and the role geography plays in decision-making.
+Some of his recent work has revolved around the impact of terrain on strategy choice in war and the importance of spatial proximity to violence in UN Peacekeeping missions.

 He grew up on a farm in central Ohio, where he lived until attending Marietta College beginning in the Fall of 2018.
 There, he received his Bachelor of Arts in History, Political Science, and Geographic Information Science, and graduated Magna Cum Laude in the Spring of 2022.